Staff Product Designer

 01

 Cost was the top priority.
-Students needed to know total program cost and available scholarships before anything else.
+Students needed total program cost and available scholarships before anything else.

 02